Trade and Invest British Columbia is where you’ll find information and data on agrifood and seafood exports and learn about export opportunities.

-Food growers, harvesters, and producers in British Columbia have successfully established a market for traditional and innovative food products in North America and Europe.
-At the same time, we are rapidly increasing exports to growing markets in China, South Korea, and India.
+Food growers, harvesters and producers in British Columbia have successfully established a market for traditional and innovative food products in North America and Europe.
+At the same time, B.C. is rapidly increasing exports to growing markets such as China, South Korea and the emerging ASEAN (Association of Southeast Asian Nations) region.

-Our agrifoods industry, including seafood, exports $3 billion to 150 countries worldwide.
-Buyers around the world recognize us for our high-quality food products and strict safety standards.
-With a strong reputation for quality produce and a strategic location on the west coast of Canada, agrifood producers in British Columbia are in the position to continue profiting in a growing global market.
+The agrifood and seafood industry exports $3.8 billion to 160 markets worldwide.
+Buyers around the world recognize British Columbia for its high-quality food products and strict safety standards.
+With a strong reputation for quality produce and a strategic geographic location on the West Coast of Canada, B.C. agrifood producers are in a position to continue expanding exports in a growing global market.

 Agrifoods export opportunities exist around the world, and some key markets have the potential for increased purchases from our exporters.
-In 2014, almost 90 per cent of the province's agrifoods export value went to our top five markets - the United States, China, Japan, Taiwan and Hong Kong.
+In 2015, 90% of the province's agrifoods export value went to our top five markets - the United States, China, Japan, South Korea and Hong Kong.

-The U.S. market is well established and is our number one agrifood products market.
-In 2014, the U.S. received 76 per cent of our agriculture exports, worth $1.5 billion, and 55 per cent of fish product exports, worth $541.4 million.
-Exporters have an opportunity to build on our strong reputation for quality food products and to grow sales in emerging high-value products.
+The U.S. market is well established and it’sB.C.’s number one agrifood products market.
+In 2016, the U.S. received 77% of agriculture exports, worth $1.9 billion, and 60% of seafood exports, worth $798.6million.
+Exporters have an opportunity to build on B.C.’s strong reputation for quality food products and to grow sales in emerging high-value products.

-A new generation of innovative producers is breaking ground, focusing on high-quality, value-added products (e.g., nutraceuticals) and exploring niche products, such as ice wine.
+A new generation of innovative producers are breaking ground, focusing on high-quality, value-added products and exploring niche products, such as natural health products.

 Learn more about British Columbia’s export opportunities in the United States.

-Given our strong reputation for high-quality products and food safety regulations, along with Japanese consumers’ interest in western foods, opportunities exist for exporters to develop our presence in the Japanese food service industry, particularly for wine, seafood, and blueberries.
+Given B.C.’s strong reputation for high-quality products and food safety regulations, along with Japanese consumers’ interest in western foods, opportunities exist for exporters to develop our presence in the Japanese food service industry, particularly in seafood, fruit and natural health products.

 Learn more about British Columbia’s export opportunities in Japan.